joshuacook/invoke_call/README.md

 May (will probably) throw a ton of warnings.
 As long as it doens't fail all is good.

+You will have to source your bash profile to include the command line tool.

 ## Usage

 ### General Usage